Tawa River

 The Tawa River is a tributary of the Narmada River of Central India.

 Course

 The Tawa is the Narmada's largest tributary, at 172 km.
-It rises in the Satpura Range of Betul and flowing north and west, joins the Narmada at the village of Bandra Bhan in Hoshangabad District.
+It rises in the Satpura Range of Chhindwara district and village Hirdagarh origin point of this river.
+From his origin it's flowing north and west and joins the Narmada river at the village of Bandra Bhan in Narmadapuram District.
+Machna River and Denwa River is major Tributary of Tawa River.

 Dam

 In 1958, construction began on Tawa Dam, which was completed in 1978 in Tawa Nagar to create Tawa Reservoir in southern Hoshangabad District.
-Forty-four villages were submerged by the reservoir.
+Forty-four villages were submerged by the reservoir and Satpura Dam near Sarni town also one of the important dam on this river.

 Surroundings

 India's oldest forest preserve, the Bori Reserve Forest, was established in 1865 along the Tawa.
 The Bori Reserve Forest is part of the Bori Sanctuary, which is part of the Pachmarhi Biosphere Reserve, established in 1999, which covers much of the upper watershed of the Tawa.